 By reading the SID, you can:

 A fund’s long-term performance and your investing confidence both hinge on understanding what's inside the SID before you commit.
-Compare Mutual Fund Options Now
+Find a mutual fund that suits you.

 How to read a scheme information document of mutual fund?